miklevin/Pipulate.com/index.md

 1. TOC
 {:toc}

-## Python: The New Lingua Franca of Tech
+## Python Is The New Lingua Franca of Tech

 Python has become ubiquitous.
 That means it's found everywhere today.
 It has replaced Perl as the standard language included with nearly every Linux